sweeneychris/TheiaSfM/docs/source/features.rst

   descriptor given keypoints.
 However, we must call the :func:`Initialize()` method before computing descriptors.

-  .. function:: bool Initialize()
+.. function:: bool DescriptorExtractor::Initialize()

   This method initializes any internal parameters that must be generated, precalculated, or otherwise are independent of the image.
 The :func:`Initialize()` function must be called before using the descriptor extractor.

 .. function:: bool DescriptorExtractor::ComputeDescriptor(const FloatImage& input_image, const Keypoint& keypoint, Eigen::VectorXf* float_descriptor)
 .. function:: bool DescriptorExtractor::ComputeDescriptor(const FloatImage& input_image, const Keypoint& keypoint, Eigen::BinaryVectorXf* binary_descriptor)

   This method computes the descriptor of a single keypoint.

   ``input_image``: The image that you want to detect keypoints on.

   ``keypoint``: The keypoint that the descriptor will be computed from.

   ``float_descriptor or binary_descriptor``: The descriptor computed for the given keypoint.

   ``returns``: True on if the descriptor was extracted, false otherwise.

 .. function:: bool DescriptorExtractor::ComputeDescriptors(const FloatImage& input_image, std::vector<Keypoint>* keypoints, std::vector<Eigen::VectorXf>* float_descriptors)
 .. function:: bool DescriptorExtractor::ComputeDescriptors(const FloatImage& input_image, std::vector<Keypoint>* keypoints, std::vector<Eigen::BinaryVectorXf>* binary_descriptors)

     Compute many descriptors from the input keypoints.
 Note that not all keypoints are guaranteed to result in a descriptor.
 Only valid descriptors